miniboxing/miniboxing.github.io/example_reverse.md

 Time: 8 ms
 {% endhighlight %}

-To run the benchmark, start by cloning the [miniboxing-example](https://github.com/miniboxing/miniboxing-example) project and running the Scala interpreter console:
+To run the benchmark, start by cloning the <a href="https://github.com/miniboxing/miniboxing-example" target="_blank">miniboxing-example</a> project and running the Scala interpreter console:

 {% highlight bash %}
 $ git clone https://github.com/miniboxing/miniboxing-example.git